 This page provides information mainly for Americans, Canadians, Australians and New Zealanders who want to teach English in France.
 We have done what we can to make it clear and correct, but please do not hold us responsible for any errors.

-Always check with your local French consulate or embassy (this is an example) for the latest information, as the rules are often updated.
+Always check with your local French consulate or embassy (this is an example – the New York one) for the latest information, as the rules are often updated.

 If you need a visa then you must apply for it at least 2 months in advance, while still in your own country.
 Visas cannot be applied for once you are here in France.